zhenzey/zhenzey-person-website/content/project/composite/index.md

 ---
 title: Composite microstructures
-summary: DL approaches to accelerate strain/stress field predictions of hierarchical composites.
+summary: We utilize cGAN-based approach for direct translation from composite microstructures to strain/stress fields with image-based representation, serving as accelerated alternatives to conventional numerical simulations such as FEM.
 tags:
   - Continuum